tomjaguarpaw/H2/posts/improving-the-typed-process-documentation.md

 [`ProcessConfig`](https://hackage.haskell.org/package/typed-process-0.2.6.0/docs/System-Process-Typed.html#t:ProcessConfig))
 and launching it (with functions like [`runProcess`](https://hackage.haskell.org/package/typed-process-0.2.6.0/docs/System-Process-Typed.html#v:runProcess)).
+The components that `typed-process` provides compose together very neatly.
+It makes life much more convenient than `process`.

 I was so impressed by the library that I decided to help improve the documentation in the hope of reducing the chance that someone will be